Boulder08/chunknorris/README.md

 **--tune-content**: Defines the content-based (psy) tuning to use in aomenc.
 With the lavish mod, 'psy' is recommended.
 - Example: --tune-content default
 - Default: psy

+**--luma-bias**, **--luma-bias-strength** and **--luma-bias-midpoint**: Define the parameters for the luma bias modification in aomenc-lavish.
+See https://www.desmos.com/calculator/nwxoa44sie (lower y means less compression)
+- Example: --luma-bias 10
+- Default: None

+**--deltaq-mode**: Defines the deltaq-mode parameter.
+In aomenc-lavish, mode 6 is highly recommended for both SDR and HDR encodes (the effect is close to modes 1+5 with dark bias for SDR and bright bias for HDR).
+With vanilla aomenc, use 1 for SDR and 5 for HDR.
+**If you use deltaq-mode 6, make sure you feed 10-bit data into the encoder as the bias table is not yet normalized depending on the source bitdepth.**
+- Example: --deltaq-mode 1
+- Default: None

 **--graintable-method**: Defines the automatic method for creating a Film Grain Synthesis grain table file using grav1synth.
 The table is then automatically applied while encoding.
 - --graintable-method 0 skips creation.